-So here we go: All the makings of the best baked lighter eggplant parm.
-I’m taking you through it step by step, with all the ways I choose to cut calories, because I’ve tried it many ways over the years and this is the method that has worked best.
-No spongey texture, no bitterness in the eggplant, and none of that, “Yeah, it’s good…for baked.”
+Here we go: All the makings of the best baked eggplant parmesan.
+I’ve tried it many ways over the years and this is the method that has worked best.
+No spongey texture, no bitterness in the eggplant, and none of that “Yeah, it’s good…for a baked version.”
 It’s just plain good, I promise.

 Salt Your Eggplant

 Years ago, I made baked eggplant parm and didn’t salt my eggplant first.
 It was bitter; it was spongey; it was…yes did I say sponge already?
 Disaster.
 Then I talked to my grandmother, who makes an Italian feast on Christmas Eve, and her tip?
 Salt your eggplant before cooking it.

 Salting helps to draw out the liquid in the raw eggplant (much of which carries bitter flavors) and collapses the air pockets in the eggplant’s sponge-like flesh, which prevents it from absorbing too much oil–a great tip if you’re sauteeing the eggplant. (source: Fine Cooking)

 The Breading Secret

 Breaded eggplant is essential to baked eggplant parmesan.
 One time I ordered an eggplant parm sub in Seattle and when I unwrapped the white parchment, I was flat-out ready to flip a table when I found grilled eggplant.
 No breading, just naked, lonely eggplant with sauce and cheese.
 I have nothing against grilled eggplant–as a side dish.
 I even love the taste of plain eggplant in eggplant rollatini.
 But not in my eggplant parmesan.